Department of Labor Logo United States Department of Labor

 Some sociologists conduct interviews for their research.

-Sociologists study society and social behavior by examining the groups, cultures, organizations, social institutions, and processes that develop when people interact and work together.
+Sociologists study society and social behavior by examining the groups, cultures, social institutions, and processes that develop when people interact and work together.
+They also may study specific groups, trace their origin and growth, and analyze the influence of group activities on individual members.

 Duties